Something of his Art by Horatio Clare

 “He demonstrates that to walk for the purpose of retracing centuries-old footsteps is to walk through our own age as well.”
 Richard King, Caught by the River

-More than three hundred years later, the writer Horatio Clare set off to recreate this walk.
-The result of this journey is Something of his Art , an imaginative evocation of what the twenty-year-old composer would have seen and felt on his long journey, a sustained visualisation of the landscape, light and wildlife of early eighteenth century Germany.
+Something of his Art is Horatio Clare’s recreation of the long walk that J. S. Bach took in the depths of winter in 1705 – his long walk to Lübeck across northern Germany, and visualising the light, landscape and wildlife the young, and as yet unknown composer would have seen.
+Something of his Art, is an imaginative evocation of what the twenty-year-old composer would have seen and felt on his long journey, a sustained visualisation of the landscape, light and wildlife of early eighteenth century Germany.
 Bach becomes Clare’s walking companion, a vestigial, but real presence as he acutely observes the season and places he passes through.